Bergen County, New Jersey: County government

-Surrogate Michael R. Dressler (D, Cresskill, 2026).

 The Bergen County Prosecutor is Mark Musella.
 Musella succeeded acting prosecutor Dennis Calo, who was sworn into office in January 2018 after Gurbir Grewal of Glen Rock left office to become New Jersey Attorney General.
 Bergen County constitutes Vicinage 2 of the New Jersey Superior Court, which is seated at the Bergen County Justice Center in Hackensack; the Assignment Judge for Vicinage 2 is Bonnie J. Mizdol.